tribp/DSMR-Fluvius-MQTT-Openhab/README.md

 $ vi p1_smartmeter.yaml             -> change IP of your MQTT Broker + user/passwd
 $ sudo make install                 -> Install it as service (see ho in Makefile)
 ```

+**Tip:** use 'scp' (= secure copy within SSH) to transfer your file from your laptop to the Pi.
+This is not needed if you directly clone the repo onto your Pi!

 ```
 scp /Users/tribp/Library/Mobile\ Documents/com\~apple\~CloudDocs/Data/R\&D/GitHub_Projects/Public\ Repos/DSMR-Fluvius-MQTT-Openhab/Makefile pi@192.168.2.150:~/p1-smartmeter